 - Finally, a possible response to dissatisfaction is assertiveness or aggression, which results in actual damage.

 These reactions show that dissatisfaction has negative consequences for an organisation.
 Employee satisfaction is thus of vital importance for your organisation's success.
-It is an essential means of achieving your organisational goals.
+Having your staff assessed on their job satisfaction and acting on the results is an essential mean of achieving your organisational goals.

 Why conduct an employee satisfaction survey?

 There are five main reasons as to why it is beneficial for organisations to conduct an employee satisfaction survey:

 1. Shows staff satisfaction levels throughout your organisation

 Conducting an employee satisfaction survey will provide you with detailed insights into the levels of satisfaction in your organisation.
 For example, you will be able to see which branches in your organisation have the highest satisfaction levels, as well as the satisfaction levels on a team level.

 Once your employee satisfaction survey has been completed, you will have access to a wealth of valuable data and insights.
 The insights you’ve gained will enable you to see which subjects influence satisfaction levels.